chebichebkheireddine/Hyati-Medical-e-Health-Platform/API.md

 # API Endpoints

-This API for Communes and wilaya in Algeria
+This API for Hayati Medical Integration System

 ## Endpoint 1

 ### Description

-This endpoint is used for Store Wilaya
+This endpoint is used for Acsses Patient to The system

 ### Request